 Ideally, we should see your child from around 3.
 The first visit is often just a ride in the chair and a very limited exam.
 As they get older and more comfortable with the practice, we will be able to clean the teeth, take x-rays and possibly undertake preventative fissure seals in back teeth.
-Lou has a special interest in orthodontics, and will assess your child’s bite.
+Lou and Sophia have a special interest in orthodontics, and will assess your child’s bite.
 Quite often, early intervention orthodontics can reduce overall time in braces.

 If your child is playing sport, it is worth considering a new mouthguard every 12 months or when the old one is no longer fitting comfortably.

 Tooth dental supports the Medicare Child Dental Benefit Scheme (CDBS), and the treatment is rebated through Medicare.
 The CDBS is a government initiative to provide financial support for dental treatment on eligible kids who are aged between 2 and 17.
 To be eligible, you must be Family Tax Benefit A. The Child Dental Benefit Schedule includes $1000 over 2 years, and can be used on general dental services such as check-ups, cleans, x-rays, fluoride application, fillings, fissure seals and extractions.
 Medicare may have sent you a letter informing you of your child’s eligibility, however if you are unsure and would like to find out if your child is eligible, please contact our friendly staff on (07) 3366 1737 and quote them your medicare number.

 Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.